lokeshsuryawanshi/Twitter-Scraper/README.md

 - Adjust parameters in config.ini

 4. **Run the Scraper**:
-python main.py
+- python main.py
-Replace parameters in the main() function to specify username, start date, and end date.
+- Replace parameters in the main() function to specify the username, start date, and end date.

 Notes -
-Keep cookies.json secure.
+- Keep cookies.json secure.
 Add it to .gitignore to prevent accidental uploads.
-Regenerate cookies if they expire or become invalid.
+- Regenerate cookies if they expire or become invalid.